Cotton (series)

 Cotton (コットン, Kotton) is a series of shoot 'em up video games developed by Success.
 The series debuted with Cotton: Fantastic Night Dreams in 1991 and has spanned a history of releases in arcades and on consoles.
 The Cotton games helped establish the cute 'em up subgenre.
 Instead of warships and battlefields typical of most shoot 'em ups, Cotton games put players in control of a witch riding on a broom and tasks them with fighting through magical haunted kingdoms.
 Seven games were released between 1991 and 2003.
-Following an 18-year gap, the series was reintroduced with Cotton Reboot! and Cotton Fantasy: Superlative Night Dreams (titled Cotton Rock 'n' Roll: Superlative Night Dreams in Japan) in 2021.
+Following an 18-year gap, the series was reintroduced with Cotton Reboot! and Cotton Rock 'n' Roll: Superlative Night Dreams in 2021.